2Day FM: Transmission

 The station transmits from the Hampden Road Artarmon Tower, jointly owned by television stations Seven, Nine and Ten.
 It shares an antenna with three other stations, Triple M, WS FM and KIIS 106.5, under the collective banner of Sydney FM Facilities.
 The base broadcast power is 20 kilowatts and is currently delivered by a Harris ZD20 solid state transmitter.

 It has an alternate transmission facility on the Broadcast Australia tower at Gore Hill, with an output power of 16 kilowatts delivered by an NEC FBN11K20E valve transmitter.
 Though almost 20 years old it is fed with all-digital input equipment.

 Digital radio

 2Day FM is simulcast on digital radio in Sydney.
 The station launched Choose The Hits, a station only broadcast on digital radio, was launched on 1 February 2010 and closed on 26 May 2010.
-In addition to FM radio, listeners can also tune in through the station's smartphone application.
+In addition to FM radio, listeners can also tune in through the station's smartphone application LiSTNR.